 An Essay on Typography

-The 2014 Pilcrow Cabernet Sauvignon, Pym Rae Vineyard, is the inaugural offering from this boutique winery.
+The 2015 Pilcrow Cabernet Sauvignon, Pym Rae Vineyard, is the second offering from this boutique winery.
 It showcases the neo-classic style and proportionality of some of the original wineries of the Napa Valley and, specifically, Mt.
 Veeder.
 Pilcrow combines the mountain generosity of the AVA with the quiet elegance of old-Napa winemaking.

 Cabernet Sauvignon varietal intensity is seen in the wine's black-fruit-meets-lavender aromas and flavors.
 The touches of currant, plum, herbs, and cedar are a great match for the nuances rooted in the Mt.
 Veeder AVA especially the wine's nerve and salinity, which are the result of the vineyard's small yield, high altitude, and close proximity to the cool San Pablo bay.